cculianu/bch-functions/risk-assessment.md

 #### Reduced or Equivalent Node Validation Costs

-By avoiding both the introduction of new data structures for function definitions and avoiding the addition of other new operations (`OP_EVAL` can only evaluate pre-existing operations), this proposal minimizes the risk of increase to worst-case validation performance, preventing any increase in node operation costs.
+This proposal does not increase an existing VM limits, minimizing the risk of increase to worst-case validation performance (preventing any increase in node operation costs).

-Critically, the addition of new control flow operations – like `OP_EVAL` – was accounted for in the development of [CHIP-2021-05 VM Limits](https://github.com/bitjson/bch-vm-limits).
+Critically, the addition of new control flow operations – like `OP_DEFINE`/`OP_INVOKE` – was accounted for in the development of [CHIP-2021-05 VM Limits](https://github.com/bitjson/bch-vm-limits).
 From [VM Limits Risk Assesement: Consideration of Possible Future Changes](https://github.com/bitjson/bch-vm-limits/blob/master/risk-assessment.md#consideration-of-possible-future-changes):

 > - **Compatibility with additional control flow structures** – By limiting the density of pushed bytes and the density of evaluated operations, this proposal's re-targeted limits remain effective even if future upgrades significantly expand the VMs control flow capabilities: definite or indefinite loops, pushed bytecode evaluation, word/function definition and evaluation, or other structures.
 Further, the worst-case performance of contracts using such control flow structures can be safely decoupled from the contract length limit, allowing greater flexibility, e.g. loops which safely evaluate more instructions than would otherwise be possible to fit within contract length limits.
 See [Rationale: Retention of Control Stack Limit](https://github.com/bitjson/bch-vm-limits/blob/master/rationale.md#retention-of-control-stack-limit), [Rationale: Limitation of Pushed Bytes](https://github.com/bitjson/bch-vm-limits/blob/master/rationale.md#limitation-of-pushed-bytes), and [Rationale: Selection of Base Instruction Cost](https://github.com/bitjson/bch-vm-limits/blob/master/rationale.md#selection-of-base-instruction-cost).